reindexer

 As second option replication can be configured by YAML-config files, which has to be placed to database directory.
 Sample of async replication config file is here and sample for general replication config file is here.

-If config file is present, then it’s overrides settings from #config namespace on reindexer startup.
+If a config file is present, it overrides settings from the #config namespace on Reindexer startup.

 Check replication status

-Replication status is available in system namespace #memstats. e.g, execution of statament:
+Replication status is available in the system namespace #memstats.
+For example, execution of the statement:

 Reindexer> SELECT name,replication FROM #memstats WHERE name='media_items'

-will return JSON object with status of namespace media_items replication
+will return a JSON object with the replication status of namespace media_items

 {